YottaDB/YDBDoc/ProgGuide/functions.rst

 Example:

 .. parsed-literal::
-   GTM>write $ztransform("John Smythe",1)]$zatransform("Jane Smith",2)
+   YDB>write $ztransform("John Smythe",1)]$zatransform("Jane Smith",2)
    0
-   GTM>
+   YDB>

-This example uses $ZATRANSFORM() and two (here unspecified) collation definitions to compare the ordering of two (literal) expressions as YottaDB/GT.M would collate them if there was a way to collate them together.
+This example uses $ZATRANSFORM() and two (here unspecified) collation definitions to compare the ordering of two (literal) expressions as YottaDB would collate them if there was a way to collate them together.
 The result indicates that the first would collate before the second.

 ---------------------
 $ZBIT Functions
 ---------------------

 A series of functions beginning with $ZBIT lets you manipulate a bit stream.
-Internally, YottaDB/GT.M stores a bit stream in the form of a bit string.
+Internally, YottaDB stores a bit stream in the form of a bit string.
 A bit string embeds a bit stream in such a way that the first byte specifies the number of trailing bits in the last byte that are not part of the bit-stream.
-In this way, GT.M is able to store bit-streams of lengths other than multiples of 8 bits in byte format.
+In this way, YottaDB is able to store bit-streams of lengths other than multiples of 8 bits in byte format.
 So for example, a first byte of value of zero (0) indicates that all of the bits in the last byte belong to the bit-stream, while a one (1) indicates the last bit is excluded and a seven (7) indicates that only the first bit in the last byte belongs to the bit-stream.

 If you have to convert a character string into a bit string then add a leading byte to that character string so that all $ZBIT functions can recognize it.
 The most common and straightforward way of doing this is to concatenate a $CHAR(n) on the front of the character string, where the value of n is zero through seven (0-7) – most commonly zero (0).
 If you pass a bit string as an argument to a routine that is expecting a character string, then that caller routine must strip off the first (and possibly the last) byte so that it can recognize the character string.